About 35% of the internet runs on WordPress.

 ☛ Higher Complexity

 Multisite systems offer more chances for growth but it also implies a heavier and more complicated network.
 Creating the system is a complicated process of decision-making that involves you to Hire WordPress Developer from various areas.

-Creating a complicated system with various kinds of user roles and subsites needs higher experience and proficiency at WordPress and it is not a project for novices.
-Then, not every open-source plugins will run on a multisite, so you will require custom plugin development.
+Creating a complicated system with various kinds of user roles and subsites needs higher experience and proficiency in WordPress and it is not a project for novices.
+Then, not every open-source plugin will run on a multisite, so you will require custom plugin development.

 Bigger projects mean higher revenue but it also raises the expenses for moderation, development, maintenance, and hosting.
 Not every hosting plan backup WordPress multisite.